The Sims 4 game packs

 Twelve downloadable content "game packs" have been released for the 2014 life simulation video game The Sims 4, the fourth major title in The Sims series.
-All game packs are developed by Maxis and published by Electronic Arts, for the Microsoft Windows, macOS, PlayStation 4 and Xbox One platforms.
+All game packs are developed by Maxis and published by Electronic Arts, for the Microsoft Windows, macOS, PlayStation 4 and Xbox platforms.
 Game packs are intended to be smaller than full expansion packs.
 The first game pack, Outdoor Retreat, was released on January 13, 2015.
-The twelfth and most recent game pack, Werewolves, was released on June 16, 2022.
+The most recent game pack, Werewolves, was released on June 16, 2022.

 Outdoor Retreat

 The Sims 4: Outdoor Retreat is the first game pack for The Sims 4, released on January 13, 2015.
-It includes a new destination, many new objects, new outfits and new interactions.

-Outdoor Retreat focuses on outdoor camping, similar to a vacation in Three Lakes in The Sims 2: Bon Voyage.
+Outdoor Retreat focuses on camping trips and other outdoor activities, with gameplay and vacation locations similar to those in The Sims 2: Bon Voyage and The Sims: Vacation.
+Outdoor Retreat includes a new world as well as new objects, outfits and interactions.

 Gameplay

-Outdoor Retreat introduces a new world, Granite Falls, which is only accessible while on vacation.
-The world consists of two neighborhoods which feature a national park, and five lots for rent (four houses and a campground) in the other.
-Sims can only visit this world by vacationing there.
-A vacation can last for up to seven Sim days, but can be extended.
-These days count against Sim's vacation days if they are employed, so job performance will lower if employed Sims vacation too long with no vacation days available, but only on days when they have work.
+Outdoor Retreat introduces Granite Falls, a new world which has two neighborhoods, one a national park, and the other consisting of five vacation rental properties.
+Sims can only visit Granite Falls by vacationing there.
+A vacation can be scheduled for up to seven days, and employed Sims can use vacation days to receive their regular pay while visiting Granite Falls.
+Sims can take part in various new group activities, including stargazing, cloudgazing, campfire stories, and a new party, the Weenie Roast.
+New foods, including marshmallows, hot dogs and bugs, can be cooked at campfires.

-Sims can now "Stargaze" and "Cloudgaze", which can make them "inspired".
-Sims can also take part in group activities with other Sims such as telling a group story, or stargazing/cloudgazing in a group.
+More than 60 Build/Buy mode items are added in Outdoor Retreat.
+Some items, such as portable beds, tents and foodstuffs, are designed to be used while camping, and can be purchased from both Build mode and a ranger station in the national park.

-A new trait, aspiration and skill are introduced in Outdoor Retreat.
-Sims with the Squeamish trait will become uncomfortable at the sight of insects, vomiting, violence, death and anything dirty.
-A new nature aspiration, called Outdoor Enthusiast, is added.
-Sims can learn the herbalism skill, and with it they can identify plants, insects and even make remedies, such as an insect repellent.
-Sims can now host a new party: Weenie Roast.
+Outdoor Retreat introduces a new trait, aspiration and skill for Sims.
+Sims with the Squeamish trait will become uncomfortable around insects, vomiting, violence, death and anything dirty.
+A new nature aspiration, Outdoor Enthusiast, awards an exclusive trait on completion.
+Sims can also learn the new herbalism skill, with which they can identify plants and insects and craft new items such as insect repellent.

-New food can be cooked through the use of a fire pit.
-These include marshmallows, hot dogs and even bugs.
-Over 60 Build/Buy mode items are introduced in Outdoor Retreat.
-Some items are designed to be used when camping (such as portable beds, tents and foodstuffs), and can be purchased from the ranger's station in the national park or in build mode; other items can be purchased through build mode.

 Spa Day

 The Sims 4: Spa Day is the second game pack for The Sims 4, released on July 14, 2015.
 It adds spas to the game, where Sims can go to receive massages, along with mud baths, do yoga, get manicures and more.
 Players can also build their own spas.
+This theme draws from spa retreats that were first featured in The Sims: Superstar, then subsequently in the Sunlit Tides DLC content through The Sims 3 Store.